 The Professional Flight degree program uses a scaffolded approach, following the I-P-E (Introduced-Practiced-Evaluated) model described below.
 This approach aims to provide students with a comprehensive and progressive learning experience that allows them to progress logically through coursework, effectively acquiring knowledge and skills.
-This scaffolded approach fosters a deeper understanding of aviation management principles and prepares students to excel in their future careers within the aviation industry.
-Introduced (I): In this phase, students are introduced to fundamental concepts, theories, and principles related to aviation management.
-Faculty members present essential course materials and introduce students to the key topics and theories that form the foundation of aviation management.
-This stage is crucial in building a solid understanding of the subject matter and establishing a common knowledge base among students.
+This scaffolded approach fosters a deeper understanding of professional flight principles and prepares students to excel in their future careers within the aviation industry.

+Introduced (I): In this phase, students are introduced to fundamental concepts, theories, and principles related to professional flight.
+Faculty members present essential course materials and introduce students to the key topics and theories forming professional flight's foundation.
+This stage is crucial in solidifying the subject matter and establishing a common knowledge base among students.

 Practiced (P): After introducing core concepts, students engage in practical applications and hands-on experiences.
-This phase involves interactive activities, case studies, simulations, and assignments that allow students to apply the knowledge they gained in real-world scenarios.
-Practical exercises help students develop critical thinking, problem-solving, and decision-making skills essential for success in aviation management.
+This phase involves interactive activities, case studies, simulations, flight laboratories, and assignments that allow students to apply the knowledge they gained in real-world scenarios.
+Practical exercises help students develop critical thinking, problem-solving, and decision-making skills essential for success in professional flight.

 Evaluated (E): The evaluation phase assesses students' comprehension and mastery of the subject matter.
-Through quizzes, exams, projects, presentations, and other assessment methods, students' performance is evaluated to determine their proficiency in aviation management concepts and ability to apply them effectively.
+Through quizzes, exams, projects, presentations, flight evaluations, and other assessment methods, students' performance is evaluated to determine their proficiency in professional flight concepts and their ability to apply them effectively.
 This evaluation process helps instructors identify areas where students may need additional support and provides valuable feedback for continuous improvement.